ChrisWhealy/geo_server/README.md

 | `admin3Txt` | The name of the 3rd level administrative region to which this town/city belongs |
 | `admin4Txt` | The name of the 4th level administrative region to which this town/city belongs |
 | `timeZone` | The name of the timezone in which this town/city is located |

-## Server Performance

-For each country listed in the [GeoNames countryInfo.txt](http://download.geonames.org/export/dump/countryInfo.txt) file a corresponding country server can be started.

-Each country server then reads its `FCP.txt` file.
-This file contains a list of all the cities in that country.
-This list is then divided up amongst one or more city servers according to the first character of the town/city's name.
-So there will be a city server for all cities in that country starting with `a`, one for `b`, and one for `c` etc.

-Therefore, setting the `starts_with` query string parameter to `true` will return a result set much faster because each country server knows it need only send the query to the city server dedicated to handling towns/cities starting with the first letter of the `search_term`.